mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 During encounters, a range band system is used for convenience, as shown on the Range Band table.

-Range Band Range Distance to Target Close Up to 5 metres Short 5–10 metres Medium 11–50 metres Long 51–250 metres Very Long 251–500 metres Distant 501–5,000 metres Very Distant Over 5 kilometres
+Range Band Range Distance to Target Close Up to 5 meters Short 5–10 meters Medium 11–50 meters Long 51–250 meters Very Long 251–500 meters Distant 501–5,000 meters Very Distant Over 5 kilometers

 When an encounter occurs, the referee should roll on the Encounter Distance table to determine when the Travellers might first become aware of the potential danger.
 There are a variety of modifiers given here to reflect specific situations but the referee should feel free to further modify the results based on circumstances.
-For example, if the Travellers are being tracked by hit men in a crowded city street, they are unlikely to spot them at Distant range (over 500 metres).
+For example, if the Travellers are being tracked by hit men in a crowded city street, they are unlikely to spot them at Distant range (over 500 meters).
 However, this could be entirely possible if the hit men are not on foot but flying above the street in an air/raft...

 Encounter Distance 2D Range Band 2 or less Close 3 Short 4–5 Medium 6–9 Long 10–11 Very Long 12 or more Distant